mvvik/Zebrafish-Calcium-Microdomains/README.md

 <sup>8</sup> Dept Ophthalmology, Hamilton Eye Institute, University of Tennessee Health Science Center,
 Memphis, TN<br>

-#### To reproduce all figures, download the repository, and follow the instructions in each Figure folder.<br>
+#### To reproduce the figures, download the repository, and follow the instructions in each Figure folder.<br>